Taking

 your breast pocket.
 Perhaps some compromise can be reached on the "No

 videotaping" rule at the Starlite events.
-Prohibiting videotaping of the
+Prohibiting videotaping of

 performances, but allowing it for the social dancing.
 Or a sign that says

 "Please ask before video taping people".
-Every event that doesn't get
+Every event that

-recorded is a lost opportunity to show future generations "how we used to
+recorded is a lost opportunity to show future generations "how we

 do it!"
 I look forward to your response.